Cowboys Playoff & Super Bowl Chances 2025-26

 Fact Checked by Wes Roesch

 The Dallas Cowboys are one of the most talked-about teams every season, and 2025 looks no different.
 With expectations always sky high and a loaded roster on both sides of the ball, fans are ready for the season to start and are hopefully optimistic about their NFL playoff picture.
 Canadian sportsbooks have the Cowboys near the top of futures boards, and it’s no surprise considering the talent and hype surrounding this year’s team.
-Below, we’ll take a look at where things stand as the season gets underway.
+Below, we’ll take a look at where things stand as the season continues to slip away from America's Team.

 Current Dallas Cowboys Playoff Chances in 2025-26

-The Dallas Cowboys' playoff chances are +200 (about a 33% implied probability) at BetMGM.
+The Dallas Cowboys' playoff chances are +1100 (about an 8.33% implied probability) at DraftKings.

 What Are the Latest Cowboys Playoff Odds?

-The Cowboys' odds to make the playoffs are +200 at BetMGM, giving them about a 33% shot at extending their season after missing the playoffs last season.
-The Cowboys' playoff chances aren’t exactly riding high into January, but they’re firmly in the mix.
-The Cowboys seem to again be in preseason postseason purgatory — not quite a favorite, but not out of the saddle either.
+The Cowboys' odds to make the playoffs are +2500 at DraftKings, giving them about an 8.33% shot at extending their season after missing the playoffs last season.
+The Cowboys' playoff chances aren’t exactly riding high in the 2025 season, but they have as good a chance as any team.
+The Cowboys have seen their season slip in recent weeks, and the playoff hopes look to be fading.

 Updating the Cowboys Playoff Chances Week-by-Week